yuanqing/generate-css/README.md

 To apply a style on an element for a particular parent pseudo-class state only, add the special parent pseudo-class keyword followed by a `:` character (eg. `parent-hover:`) *before* the functional CSS class name.

-For example, using the class `parent-hover:bg-black` would result in the following generated CSS:
+For example, using the class `parent-hover:bg-black` would result in the following CSS being generated:

 ```
 .parent:hover .parent-hover\:bg-black {